A feeling that has been a companion since so long now, I could very well put it up on a pedestal and bestow on it the

 4. Workout/go for a brisk walk, or a power walk for 45 minutes.
 The activity will not only help you sweat it out, but leave you feeling rejuvenated, and on top of the world!
 (This is the second-best).

 5. Read a good book, or watch a good film.
-But, I would advice you to stay away from romantic films, precisely for the reason that these will make you feel melancholic.
+But, I would advise you to stay away from romantic films, precisely for the reason that these will make you feel melancholic.

 6. Get into your cleaning gear – gloves, aprons etc – and clean the house!
 Nothing like scrubbing the bathroom, or the kitchen.
 The sparkling room at the end of it all will leave you with a sense of achievement like nothing else!

 8. Cook your favourite recipe/bake a cake or cookies – only for yourself!
 Enjoy a good, hearty meal, with music, candles, what-have-you!
 Or, go eat out.
 All by yourself.
 Just do it and see for yourself!
 Let hubby/wifey babysit for a change!

 9. Paint/draw/write…indulge in your favourite hobby.
 If the kids are at home, then play some kiddie music and join them for a dance.
 Dance like no one’s watching – the kids will love it and so will you!
 Plus, dancing is one of the best exercises…it raises your happiness hormones–endorphins, dopamine and serotonin.

 Actually, the possibilities are endless.
 All you need to do is spot them yourself and go berserk!
 Or, get as imaginative as you can.
-Your partner isn’t home anyways, so you might as well make hay while the sun shines!
+Your partner isn’t home anyway, so you might as well make hay while the sun shines!
 What say?
 It will only help you become emotionally independent, my dear!

 How do you drive away your loneliness?
 Do share with me…I could do with some more tips on my list!
 I am a work in progress, you see!